 Congratulations and thank you for buying one of Santa Barbara Instrument Group's CCD cameras.
-The model ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM are SBIG's fifth generation CCD cameras and represent the state of the art in CCD camera systems with their low noise and advanced capabilities, including Kodak's new Blue Enhanced E series of CCDs and high speed USB interface.
+The model ST-7E, ST-8E, ST-9E, ST-10E and ST-1001E are SBIG's fourth generation CCD cameras and represent the state of the art in CCD camera systems with their low noise and advanced capabilities, including Kodak's new Blue Enhanced E series of CCDs.
 We feel that these cameras will expand your astronomy experience by being able to easily take images like the ones you've seen in books and magazines, of structure never seen through the eyepiece.
 SBIG CCD cameras offer convenience, high sensitivity, and advanced image processing techniques that film just can't match.
 While CCDs will probably never replace film in its large format, CCDs allow a wide range of scientific measurements and have established a whole new field of amateur astronomy that is growing by leaps and bounds.

-The ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM cameras include several exciting new features: improved self-guiding (US Patent 5,525,793), high speed USB interface, improved cooling design and more.
-These cameras have two CCDs inside, one for guiding and a large one for imaging.
+The ST-7E, ST-8E, ST-9E and ST-10E cameras include an exciting new feature: self-guiding (US Patent 5,525,793).
+These cameras have two CCDs inside; one for guiding and a large one for imaging.
 The low noise of the read out electronics virtually guarantees that a usable guide star will be within the field of the guiding CCD for telescopes with F/numbers F/6.3 or faster.
-The new cooling design is capable of performance similar to that which used to require an optional second stage cooling booster.
-The relay output plugs directly into most recent commercial telescope drives and is easily modifiable to virtually any drive system.
+The relay output plugs directly into most recent commercial telescope drives.
 As a result, you can take hour long guided exposures with ease, with no differential deflection of guide scope relative to main telescope, and no radial guider setup hassles, all from the computer keyboard.
 This capability, coupled with the phenomenal sensitivity of the CCD, will allow the user to acquire observatory class images of deep sky images with modest apertures!
 The technology also makes image stabilization possible through our AO-7, or self-guided spectroscopy with our SGS.
+Due to the large size of the imaging CCD, The ST-10E camera does not have a second CCD in the head for self-guiding.
+For this camera we recommend a separate autoguider like the STV.